open-telemetry/opentelemetry-cpp/examples/manual_propagation/README.md

 headers.

-* These requests then arrive to a server, which `extracts` the span information and creates child spans sharing the same trace id's with the client request, and marking it as parent.
+* These requests then arrive to a server, which `extracts` the span information and creates child spans sharing the same trace id's with the client request.
 After that, other spans are `nested`, simulating server work.

-* Answers contain again the context `injected`, and the client extracts them without more context than the headers arriving from the
+* Answers contain again the context `injected`, and the client propagates it without more context than the headers arriving in the answer.

-* The Parent spans that originated the only 2 `trace-id`'s of this example are kept alive during the whole example, and ended at the end.
+* The parent spans that originated the only 2 `trace-id`'s simulated here are kept alive until the end of the example.

 ```text
 [Client]                    [Server]